At Bishop Martin CE Primary School, Religious Education has an important and central place within our curriculum.

 Our school values and Collective Worship support the beliefs and practices of the church.
-We teach an hour of RE a week and in the teaching of RE, we aim for children to learn about religions AND learn from religions.
+We teach RE every week and in the teaching of RE, we aim for children to learn about religions AND learn from religions.

 We are an inclusive school and teach about tolerance, celebrating differences and welcoming all, in a community of respect, nuture and support.
 We give our children opportunities to discuss topics, reflect on the impact religion has on others in their community, the wider world and themselves.